Actress. Born on the 14th of May 1938 in Warsaw, died on the 17th of June 2010 in New York City.

 In 1964 Czyżewska and Lucjan Kydryński starred as the hosts of the 4th International Song Festival in Sopot.

 Collaboration with Andrzej Wajda

-The scenes were thought up from one day to the next. (…) During one of the nightly discussions, sometime at dawn a scene was born I felt it really mine.
+The scenes were thought up from one day to the next. (…) During one of the nightly discussions, sometime at dawn a scene was born; I felt as if it belonged to me.
 It is the moment when Elka returns from the search for her husband and sees lights in the windows of her flat.
-She comes inside and hears water running in the bathroom, so thinking the husband is inside, she yells at him through the door.
+She comes inside and hears water running in the bathroom; thinking the husband is inside, she yells at him through the door.
 This way (…) not only Elżbieta but also the audience can be under the illusion that for a second Zbyszek is alive.
-(Film, 2004, no. 02)

 Both Czyżewska and Wajda were denounced in the Polish press and Czyżewska departed for New York once again.
 She didn't return to Poland until the 1980s.

 Career in the United States

 After leaving Poland, Czyżewska played in Putney Swope, an American film directed by Robert Downey Sr. (1969).
 She then played one of the main parts in Aleksander Ford's The First Circle (1971), a German, US and Danish co-production.
 In the film based on Alexandr Solzhenitsyn's prose, she starred as Simoczka, alongside Christopher Plummer.